 We shall try our best to complete review process within 45 days from the date of submission.
-The article processing charge is mandatory for all articles.
 In order to preserve a high quality of this journal, the Editorial Board may wish to set some rules from time to time.

 Review articles are an attempt by one or more authors to sum up the current state of the research on a particular topic.
 Ideally, the author searches for everything relevant to the topic, and then sorts it all out into a coherent view of the “state of the art” as it now stands.
 Review Articles should inform about: